closebox73/applying-theme/README.md

 	</details>

 ## :heavy_check_mark: How to use theme :
-- After you clone a theme pack repository, move one or all theme folder to ~/.config/conky/
+- After you download a theme,extract it then move theme folder to ~/.config/conky/
-- do the instruction above,then
+- Do the instruction above,then
 - There are 2 ways to activate the theme
   - Execute `start.sh`
   - If you use conky-manager2, just check the theme to be installed